isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Lilo</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
-                    Lilo is a Award Winning local brand in Singapore manufacturing 100% food powders (ikan bilis/ mushroom/scallop/white bait/ kombu) in our ver<br />
+                    Lilo is a Award Winning local brand in Singapore manufacturing 100% food powders (ikan bilis/ mushroom/scallop/white bait/ kombu in our very own SFA licensed factory in Singapore.
+Lilo is made in Singapore specially created to add nutrients to a meal and to enhance the flavour of food for our family.
+Our powders are suitable for babies 6 months and above and for health loving adults.<br />
                     <a href="https://www.lazada.sg/products/lilo-premium-ikan-bilis-powder-combo-bottle-refill-set-50g-55g-i597692638-s1728024594.html">Purchase Now</a>
                 </p>
             </div>